 The answer is multifactorial, and remains largely a mystery.
 The most revered philosophers; Descarte, Malcolm, Dennett, Freud and Jung, to name a few, have all taken the matter quite seriously, and, as philosophers do, have ended up with more questions than answers.

-A detailed review of the latest in sleep science isn’t within the scope of this article, but here is an overview of the crucial role sleep plays in our heath and wellbeing:
+A detailed review of the latest in sleep science isn’t within the scope of this article, but here is an overview of the crucial role sleep plays in our health and wellbeing:

-- Cognitive Function – Creates new neural pathways in order to improve memory, emotional stability, learning, decision making and reaction times.
+- Global Cognitive Function – During sleep, new neural pathways are created which have been shown to improve cognitive abilities such as memory, emotional stability, learning, decision making and reaction times.
 (1, 2 & 3).

-- Prevents Neural Degeneration – Decreases the risk of disorders such as Dementia and Alzheimers.
+- Preventing Neural Degeneration – Sleep has a profound impact on the risk of disorders such as Dementia and Alzheimers.
 (4)

-- Clearing, Repairing and Renewing – Initiates the activation of genes which code for regeneration of old or damaged cells.
+- Clearing, Repairing and Renewing – Sleep initiates the activation of specific genes which code for regeneration of old or damaged cells.
 (5)

-- Hormone Regulation – The circadian rhythm is tightly coupled with hormone production and inhibition, which affects insulin resistance, mood, reproductive health, appetite and metabolism.
+- Hormone Regulation – The circadian rhythm is tightly coupled with hormone production and inhibition, which affect insulin resistance, mood, reproductive health, appetite, and metabolism.
 (6)

 How Much Sleep Do We Need?

-The general consensus for sleep recommendations is no less than 7 hours per night for an adult, however sleep requirements change throughout our lives.
+The general consensus for sleep recommendations is no less than 7 hours per night for an adult.
+It’s useful to note that sleep requirements do change throughout life.
 Check out this graph, which outlines the most up to date recommendations on sleep divided amongst specific age groups:

 As you can see there are minimum, optimum and maximum ranges for each age group.
-Although there are conditions in which sleeping for too long is unhealthy, this is quite nuanced and not within the scope of this article.
+Although there are conditions in which sleeping for too long can be unhealthy, this is quite a rare occurrence and is a topic for another time.

-Most of you reading this will be over the age of 18, but it’s interesting to note that the ages at which the highest rate of development (growth, learning etc.), require the most amounts of sleep.
-It is logical that if you are to learn, develop and recover well as an adult, sleep is not only helpful, but absolutely crucial, and may be a huge limiting factor to your progress.
+What this chart seems to indicate is that the ages at which the highest rate of development is occurring i.e. growth and learning, require the most amounts of sleep.
+It’s logical therefore to assume that if you want to develop and learn effectively as an adult, sleep is not only helpful but a key player in this regard.